egumasa/engagement-annotation-project/docs/3_Part2_Clause_boundary.md

 ## Embedded clauses

 {: .def}
 > a type of dependent clause that function as a part of another clause.
 That is, an embedded clause is included in a subject, object of another clause (i.e., complement clause) or function as an adjective to modify a noun (i.e., relative clause).
-Inserted clauses, such as parataxis, is also considered as a type of embedded clause.
+Inserted clauses, such as parataxis, are also considered as a type of embedded clause.

 In the following examples, embedded clauses are _italicized_.